 Counting the itchy red bumps that dotted our arms and legs was something of a summer ritual when I was a child.
-Even though there was no reward or relief in having the most mosquito bites, everyone always wanted to be the winner.
 At the time, things like West Nile virus and Zika weren’t even on my radar.
-Now that I’m a parent, the sound of mosquitoes buzzing in our ears and the sight of my kids scratching a bug bite sends my worrying tendencies into overdrive.
+Now as a parent, the sound of mosquitoes buzzing in our ears and the sight of kids scratching a bug bite cause a bit more worry.

-- Watch out for spiders when you are returning to a summer cottage or cabin that has been sitting vacant, or when you are getting something that has been left in storage for a while — they prefer quiet, undisturbed areas.
+Spiders prefer quiet, undisturbed areas.
+Watch out for spiders when you’re returning to a summer cabin that has been sitting vacant, or when you are getting something that has been left in storage for a while.

-- Ticks prefer warm, but shaded, environments such as leaf piles and forest brush.
-Watch out for them when you are camping, hiking, or even just walking an adventurous dog outdoors.
+Ticks prefer warm, but shaded environments such as leaf piles and forest brush.
+Watch out for them when you are camping, hiking, or even just walking your dog outside.

-- Look out for fire ants if you are in the South and Southwestern states — most other types of ants are just a nuisance.
-Ants do live in colonies and work together as a group and will swarm anywhere there is a food source, indoors or out.
+Ants are mostly just a nuisance, but look out for fire ants if you are in the South and Southwestern states.
+Ants live in colonies and will swarm anywhere there is a food source, indoors or out.

-- Watch out for stinging insects like bees and wasps outside during warm weather.
+Stinging insects, like bees and wasps, can often be found outside during warm weather.
 They are attracted to bright colors as well as sweet food and drinks because those are the characteristics of the flowers they prefer.